2021 Duck season arrangements

 Bag limits (modified)

-Daily bag limit of two game ducks per day for the entire season.
+Daily bag limit of five game ducks per day for the entire season.

 Start times (modified)

 Start times are delayed until 8:00am from Wednesday 26 May through to Sunday 30 May, inclusive.

 Hunting must cease half an hour after sunset on each day.

 Rest of season hunting times

 For the rest of the season, hunting times start 30 minutes before sunrise and end 30 minutes after sunset.

 Game duck species permitted to be taken (modified)

 Seven of the eight species of game duck are permitted to be hunted during the 2021 season.
 Species permitted include Pacific Black Duck, Mountain Duck, Chestnut Teal, Grey Teal, Pink-eared Duck, Wood Duck and Hardhead.